PR77/68000_Relocator_FLASH_Kickstart/README.md

 ### Known Issues And Pending Items
 As this design is still in-the-making, the following items are pending:

-1. Finalise the software to write to the Flash.
+1. Software written however a bug is present where the image written to Flash is corrupt.
+Will implement a -v(erify) function to check.
 2. Support for ROMs based at address 0xF00000.
-3. Test with different ROMs.